 Q: Doesn’t compost smell really bad?

-A: Yes, compost can smell…but it’s easily fixable and avoidable.
-In fact, compost smells pretty darn good more often than not!
+A: Yes, compost can smell…but it’s very easy to fix.
+In fact, compost smells pretty darn good!

 Q: What type of composting system should I use?